 All I could hope is that this dead angel was the bad one.
 If not, I figure heaven might be under new management.
 But as soon as I got a look at the angels face, I knew what I was dealing with— one of the fallen.

 I figured if a third of them were kicked out of heaven, they all had to go somewhere.
-Just another reason Pale City is such nice place to live.
-Its body wasn’t charred by fire— it was painted by evil.
+Just another reason Pale City is such a nice place to live.
+The fallen angel's body wasn’t just charred by fire— it was painted by evil.

 One down.